-BcMagTM Aldehyde-Activate Magnetic Beads work perfectly as solid resin for various affinity purifications to refine molecules, cells, and parts of cells into purified fractions.
-After conjugation with ligands, add the beads to a solution containing the target molecules, then mix, incubate, wash and elute the target molecules (Fig.2)
+The beads work perfectly as affinity resin for affinity purification to refine molecules, cells, and parts of cells into purified fractions.
+After conjugation with ligands, add the beads to a sample containing the target molecules, then mix, incubate, wash and elute the target molecules.